Nikhil9786/Implemetation-of-VGG16-ResNet18-InceptionV2-on-Cifar100/README.md

   * No Regularization

-    <dt>justify</dt>
-    <dd>For No regularization, I was not allowed to use any kind of regularizers like batch normalization, weight decay or
+    For No regularization, I was not allowed to use any kind of regularizers like batch normalization, weight decay or dropouts.
-    dropouts.
 To implement this I reduced the convolutional and max pooling layers to 6 and 3 respectively.
 Firstly I used two convolution layers of kernel size 64 with 64 such filters followed by max pooling of pool size 2.
 Then again used two such combination of convolution layers and max pooling of same size, (3,3) with 128 and 256 filters respectively.
     Earlier, I used the ’relu’ activation but while training the model it was over-fitting after certain point with very low accuracy.
-Therefore, I changed the Activation to ’LeakyRelu’ which gave me better training accuracy of 61.05% and testing accuracy of 50.82% for Adam optimizer and 42.13% and 37.95% for SGD optimizer which is significantly lower than the adam optimizer.</dd>
+Therefore, I changed the Activation to ’LeakyRelu’ which gave me better training accuracy of 61.05% and testing accuracy of 50.82% for Adam optimizer and 42.13% and 37.95% for SGD optimizer which is significantly lower than the adam optimizer.

  * Batch Normalization

-   <dt>justify</dt>
-   <dd>For implementation of VGG16 using regularizer batch normalization, I used the original architecture of VGG16 as
+   For implementation of VGG16 using regularizer batch normalization, I used the original architecture of VGG16 as described above.
-   described above.
 I used batch normalization after every stack on layers to reduce the trainable parameters and train the model faster.
 In the end i reduced the size of filters of two dense layers from 4096 to 2048 and 1024 respectively.
 When training the model, i used data augmentation to increases the training dataset which resulted in better accuracies.
 The training accuracy I achieved is 87.94% and testing accuracy of 62.3% for adam optimize.
-For SGD optimizer i reduced the convolution layers to 10 layers and got 68.35% training accuracy and 53.35% testing accuracy.</dd>
+For SGD optimizer i reduced the convolution layers to 10 layers and got 68.35% training accuracy and 53.35% testing accuracy.

  * Dropouts

-   <dt>justify</dt>
-   <dd>For implementation of VGG16 using regularizer dropouts, I used the original architecture of VGG16 as described above.
+   For implementation of VGG16 using regularizer dropouts, I used the original architecture of VGG16 as described above.
    I used batch normalization after every stack on layers to reduce the trainable parameters.
 In the end i reduced the size of filters of two dense layers from 4096 to 2048 and 1024 respectively.
 When training the model, i used data augmentation to increases the training dataset which resulted in better accuracies.
 The training accuracy I achieved is 92.36% and testing accuracy of 62.23% for adam optimizer,which is almost equal to one i got with batch normalization regularizer for.
-In case of SGD optimizer I reduced the convolution layers same as batch normalization for SGD optimizer and got 70.05% training accuracy and 60.95% testing accuracy.</dd>
+In case of SGD optimizer I reduced the convolution layers same as batch normalization for SGD optimizer and got 70.05% training accuracy and 60.95% testing accuracy.

 **ResNet18**

-<dt>justify</dt>
-<dd>ResNet architecture performs the initial convolution and max-pooling using 7×7 and 3×3 kernel sizes respectively.
+ResNet architecture performs the initial convolution and max-pooling using 7×7 and 3×3 kernel sizes respectively.
 In stage 1 of the network it has 4 Residual blocks containing 2 layers each.
 The size of kernels used to perform the convolution operation in 2 layers of the block of stage 1 are 64 and 64 respectively.Similarly, for all the other stages I used 128, 256 and 512 number of filters.
 Resnet is of two types namely without skip and skip, i used the skip ResNet architecture as it gives more accuracy and it is easier to train this model, although the process to construct this model from scratch is computationally heavy and lengthy.
 After the all the stages of convolution stages, average pooling is performed followed by flattening the layers and using dense layer of 100 neurons.
-I used data Augmentation to train the models.</dd>
+I used data Augmentation to train the models.

 <p align = "center">
   <img align = "center" src="ResNet-18-Architecture.png" width="450" height="350"/>